15aditya/data-platform-infra/README.md

-# data-platform-infra
+# data-platform-python-spark-recape-solutions
-This repo is a dependent repo for https://github.com/15aditya/data-platform-pyspark-pipelines as part of the course Production Ready ETL Pipeline using Apache Spark and Python available on Udemy.
+This repo holds solutions to python and spark recape section (https://github.com/15aditya/data-platform-python-spark-recape) of the course `Production Ready ETL Pipeline using Apache Spark and Python` available on Udemy.